Chetan07012006/AIML-Smart-Product-Recommendation/README.md

-# AIML Smart Product Recommendation System
+# Smart Product Recommendation System (Python)

-This project implements a smart product recommendation system using AIML and basic machine learning concepts.
+This project simulates a product recommendation environment by generating user, product, and interaction datasets dynamically using Python.

 ## Description
-The system suggests products based on user input and pattern matching logic implemented using AIML.
-It can be extended with ML-based recommendation techniques.
+The system creates synthetic datasets for users, products, and interactions to simulate real-world recommendation system input data.
+It provides a simple UI using Streamlit to control the size of the dataset and date range.

 ## Features
-- User interaction via AIML chatbot
+- User dataset generation
-- Product suggestion based on rules
+- Product dataset generation
-- Easy to extend with ML models
+- Interaction dataset simulation
+- CSV file export
+- Interactive Streamlit interface

 ## Tools & Technologies
-- AIML
-- Python (if used)
+- Python
-- Machine Learning (basic concepts)
+- Streamlit
+- Pandas

+## How to Run
+1. Install dependencies:
+2. Run the app:

-## Usage
+## Output Files
-Run the AIML engine and input queries to receive product recommendations.
+- users.csv
+- products.csv
+- interactions.csv

 ## Author
 Chetan Peddigari